Localization

 Supported guide languages

-2. Select the language from the dropdown menu.
+2. Select a language from the dropdown menu.
 The list shows all available languages and the default metadata value collected by the browser for that language.

 3. Change the metadata to match your custom language metadata value if necessary.